Page Hero Block

 The DCP contains year-round rules and water restrictions that vary during different drought stages.
 The requirements are established to protect the Texas Water Company (TWC) water supply and applies to all TWC customers including individuals, corporations, partnerships, associations, wholesale, and all other legal entities.

-Water Violation Questions:
+Water Violation Questions

 A water violation is the use of water that violates the requirements in the Drought Contingency Plan.
 Examples of violations include: